 The system of internal control is a part of the governance framework and is designed to manage risk to a reasonable level.
 It cannot eliminate all risk of failure to achieve policies, aims and objectives and can therefore only provide reasonable and not absolute assurance of effectiveness.
-The system of internal control is based on an ongoing process designed to identify and prioritise the risks to the achievement of the Authority's policies, aims and objectives, to evaluate the likelihood of those risks being realised and the impact should they be realised, and to manage them efficiently, effectively and economically.
+The system of internal control is based on an ongoing process designed to

 Formal Risk Management arrangements provide for risk identification, analysis, ownership and mitigating actions.
 An annual risk report is provided to the Executive.
-The Corporate Management Group review the Strategic Risk Register.
+The Corporate Leadership Team review the Strategic Risk Register.
 Committee reports identify and quantify risks associated with a proposal.
 The system of internal financial control is based upon a framework of comprehensive financial regulations and procedures (within the Constitution), which comply with the CIPFA "Good Practice Guide for Financial Regulations in a modern English Council".
 Control is maintained through regular management information, management supervision, and a structure of delegation and accountability.
 The Council has an anti-fraud and corruption policy and whistle blowing policy which are updated and promoted internally regularly.